PascalSun/sportpartner/README.md

 ## Test
-The whole development is basically Test Drived Development.
+The whole development is basically Test Driven Development.
-However, as totoally new guys to mean stack, we don't have the experience about how to write a test case before we even haven't known exactly what the features will like.
+However, as totoally new learners to mean stack, we don't have the experience about how to write a test case before we even haven't known exactly what the features will like.
 So during the process, every time we finish a function, we just test it by hand, to make sure every feature and function works, and every branch is covered.
 And after each feature finished, we will test the whole feature.